What is credit card protection?

 Credit card fraud is the most common form of identity theft.
 14.2 million credit card numbers were exposed in 2017 alone.
 Personal and business credit card Fraud Protection is crucial to keep both your funds and credit rating safe from criminal attacks.

 Many credit card issuers have zero liability policies.
-This means you won’t be liable for any fraudulent activity on your account.
 You will also have zero liability if your credit card number is stolen, or you report your card lost or stolen before any transactions are made.
 Under the Fair Credit Billing Act, $50 is the maximum amount you are liable for in the case of credit card fraud.

 Scammers may try to sell fake credit card protection policies.
 They could pretend to be from your credit card issuer’s security department and claim your account is vulnerable to hackers or has already been compromised by a computer bug.
 Never provide personal information to unsolicited calls or emails.
 Your credit card issuer already protects you against fraud, and you should contact them directly if you have any concerns.